nytimes/objective-c-style-guide/README.md

 -----

-If a method returns a `BOOL` and the condition to evaluate is simple enough, return its result on a simple line instead of storing it in a local variable first.
+If a method returns a `BOOL` and the condition to evaluate is simple enough, return its result on a single line instead of storing it in a local variable first.

 **For example:**